plainspooky/giovannireisnunes/README.md

 # Files from my blog

-These are a collection of programs and files related from my [blog](https://giovannireisnunes.wordpress.com).
+These are a set of related programs and files from my [blog](https://giovannireisnunes.wordpress.com).
-It is written in portuguese but you're invited to know it.
-Even using some kind of automatic language translator :-)
+It's all written in Brazilian Portuguese but you're invited to know it -- even using some kind of language translator to read it :-)

 # Arquivos do meu blog

 Aqui estão os arquivos e outras coisas citados e/ou utilizados no meu [blog](https://giovannireisnunes.wordpress.com).

-## Publicações relacionadas (ordem cronológica)
+## Publicações relacionadas (a ordem é cronológica)

 * [Quantos dias tem o mês?](https://giovannireisnunes.wordpress.com/2015/05/01/quantos-dias-tem-um-mes/)
 * [Faxina no /boot](https://giovannireisnunes.wordpress.com/2015/05/25/faxina-no-boot/)